|Home||Guided tours||Routes and cabins||Useful tips||FAQs||About DNT||Join DNT|

 On your feet

-Your feet are most exposed to cooling, so you should think first of keeping them dry, because dry feet are less likely to become chilled.
+Your feet are most exposed to cooling, so you should think first of keeping them dry and well broken in, because dry feet are less likely to become chilled.
 The multiple layer principle also applies to footwear.
 Air trapped between the outer material and the lining of a boot provides insulation.
 Wear socks of wool or wool-synthetic blend or other materials that insulate and transport moisture away from the feet.
 On longer tours, you can wear two pairs of socks, to reduce friction and avoid chafing.
 In summer, you can wear two thin rather than one thick pair of socks.

 Regulate warmth on the way